microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 capabilities - navigating an object's capabilities and managing the object's lifetime.
 All COM interfaces derive from IUnknown and all objects in any COM based system must implement these methods.

+For any given object instance, a call to QueryInterface with IUnknown GUID identifier must always return the same physical pointer value.
+This allows you to call QueryInterface on any two interfaces and compare the results to determine whether they point to the same instance of an object.

 ``` cpp
 // IUnknown GUID identifier: 00000000-0000-0000-C000-000000000046
 struct IUnknown